disintegrator/gulp-cache-buster/README.md

       hashLength: 8
     })

+- `env`: the target environment for the current build
 - `hashes`: an object containing mappings of asset paths to their hash digests
 - `assetRoot`: points to the root folder containing assets e.g. 'dist/'
 - `tokenRegExp`: pattern that describes how asset references are presented in your source code (css, less, jade, html, etc...)